palaeoverse/PaleontologyTaskView/Paleontology.md

 - `r github("HOPE-UIB-BIO/R-Fossilpol-package")` has functions for processing and standardizing global palaeoecological pollen data.
 - `r pkg("Morphoscape")` implements adaptive landscape methods (first described by Polly et al. 2016) for the integration, analysis and visualization of biological trait data on a phenotypic morphospace.
 - `r pkg("RRphylo")` can be used to estimate variation and shift in the rate of phenotypic evolution with fossil data using phylogenetic ridge regression.
+- `r pkg("paleoTS")`, `r pkg("evoTS")`, and `r github("klvoje/adePEM")` have functions for fitting evolutionary models to morphological time series (see [Time series analysis](#time-series-analysis) for more information).

 Also see the `r view("Phylogenetics")` task view for details about studying discrete and continuous morphological evolution in a phylogenetic context.

 ## Paleobiogeography and biodiversity

-- `r github("josteist/Compadre")` can be used to estimate rates of speciation/origination, extinction and sampling using Bayesian capture-mark-recapture techniques.
+- `r github("josteist/Compadre")` can be used to estimate rates of speciation/origination, extinction, and sampling using Bayesian capture-mark-recapture techniques.
 - `r pkg("divDyn")` has functions to describe the sampling and diversity dynamics of fossil occurrence datasets.
+- `r pkg("fossil")` has functions for estimating species richness (Chao 1 and 2, ACE, ICE, Jacknife) and shared species/beta diversity.
 - `r pkg("divvy")` has functions to conduct spatial subsampling for biogeography and biodiversity studies and calculate common biodiversity and range-size metrics.
 - `r github("Liudas-Dau/hespdiv")` has functions to conduct hierarchical spatial sampling and perform analysis and visualization of these samples.
-- `r pkg("fossil")` has functions for estimating species richness (Chao 1 and 2, ACE, ICE, Jacknife) and shared species/beta diversity.
-- `r pkg("ppgm")` can be used to conduct the reconstruction of paleoclimate niches using phylogenetic comparative methods and projection reconstructed niches onto paleoclimate maps.
+- `r pkg("ppgm")` can be used to conduct paleophylogeographic modeling of climate niches and species distributions.

 Users may also find packages in the `r view("Spatial")` task view useful for analyzing paleobiogeography.